FortinetCloudCSE/AWS-FGT-201/content/3_modulethree/3_2_1_task.md

 - **8.4:** Find **TGW-Connect-spoke-tgw-rtb** go to the **Routes tab** and notice there **is only one route for 0.0.0.0/0 since Transit Gateway only supports ECMP routing from the same attachment types**.

 {{% notice info %}}
 While Transit Gateway does support ECMP routing, it only does so for the same attachment types.
 There is a [**route evaluation order**](https://docs.aws.amazon.com/vpc/latest/tgw/how-transit-gateways-work.html#tgw-route-evaluation-overview) that takes place.
-The reason behind this is that different attachment types go over different paths (ie connect over private vpc-attachment vs vpc over public internet) which can have different latency, RTTs, etc and even different MTUs supported.
+The reason behind this is that different attachment types go over different paths (ie connect over private vpc-attachment vs vpc over public internet) which can have different latency, RTTs, etc. and even different MTUs supported.
 {{% /notice %}}

     {{% /expand %}}